modehnal/GNOMETerminalAutomation/article/presentation_article.md

 That run will now be executed as `$ behave -kt dummy -f html-pretty -o test.html`.
 This will change the formatter from the default `pretty` to the `html-pretty` that will take the data from behave, transform them and generate self contained html page to the output file `test.html`.
 Our test result files are named after the test case that was executed but omitted here for simplicity.

-We have made a new formatter `html-pretty` less than a year ago (January 2023) to improve on the old `html` formatter.
-The new `html-pretty` formatter is coded in very different way and can be more easily enriched with new features.
+We have made a new formatter `html-pretty` less than a year ago (January 2023) to improve the old `html` formatter.
+The new `html-pretty` formatter is coded in a very different way and can be more easily enriched with new features.
 It also is, in our opinion, much cleaner and simpler, while allowing us to have more data available to us.
 Output of this project allows us to have a self contained html page so that the test result are always in this single file with CSS and JS.
 The page contains a lot of information.
 It prints each step and provides data if something goes wrong.

 Although the formatter supports quite a lot of use cases like compression of data, clickable links, images, videos and text logs - the data has to be somehow generated and injected into the formatter.
 The `how` is going to be addressed in the next section.